RedYetiDev/blooket.js/README.md

   - #### <a id="rob"></a>rob(player)
       (Only in Gold Quest) The rob function is used to steal from a player.
 The `player` variable should be a name of a player in the game, or a `Object.keys()` function like `Object.keys({variable})[0]` replacing `0` with a number 0-through the amount of players subtracted by 1 (ex: 20 players means number 0 through 19).
 It is used while handling the `Steal` event (see `Steal` in `Events` and `Swap and Steal` in `Examples`).
+  - #### <a id="bots"></a>BotSpam(pin, name, animal, n)
+    Using the BotSpam function will unleash a army of even robots to destroy the world:boom: :scream: :boom:!
+No it will not... yet...
+The BotSpam function takes all the normal join arguments (`pin`, `name`, `animal`), and one extra, `n`.
+This variable should be positive number.
+It is the number of bots to spam the game with.
+(The bots will not answer questions but might in the future).
+The `BotSpam` function should be the **ONLY** function in the script when used.
+The correct way to call this function to use the following snippet
+    ```js
+    const Blooket = require("blooket.js")
+    const game = new Blooket()
+    game.BotSpam(PIN,Name,Animal, Number)
+    ```
+    The Bot's names will be as such "Name0", "Name1", "Name2"...

   ## <a id="events"></a>Events
   The Blooket.JS class emits events at different times.
 Below is a brief explanation of the events